 All persons who administer state-approved assessments must first receive training on how to administer them.
 It is the responsibility of the local program to ensure all test administrators are trained prior to administering any state-approved assessment.
 The test publishers are responsible for the content and the training materials.
-Certification training for TABE is online at: http://www.floridaipdae.org.
-CASAS training is available at http://training.casas.org.
+However, in some cases as noted below, the FDOE will provide either local training or virtual training options.

-The FDOE requires that programs follow test publishers' guidelines regarding the initial training, as well as the length of time before test administrators or staff should take refresher training.
+The FDOE requires that programs follow test publishers' guidelines regarding the initial training, as well as the length of time before test administrators or staff should take refresher trainings.
 The table below describes the recommendations of each test publisher for each state-approved assessment.
 The FDOE recommends that test administrators and persons who report NRS data receive supplemental training, as appropriate, when new instruments or forms are added to the acceptable assessments list.
 Local programs may include staff members that interpret test scores for students and staff members that analyze, compile and report data be trained on assessment.